mitchhymel/local_notifications/README.md

 An example how it should look like can be found [HERE](https://github.com/mitchhymel/local_notifications/blob/master/example/android/app/src/main/AndroidManifest.xml)

 To support Android 4.1 and 4.2, you also need to add the following to inside the `manifest` node.
 There should already be an existing permission for INTERNET, just add this below that.
+For a full explanation why this is needed, see this [issue](https://github.com/mitchhymel/local_notifications/issues/10#issuecomment-380997029)
 ```
 <uses-permission android:name="android.permission.VIBRATE" android:maxSdkVersion="17"/>
 ```